The Napa Wine Project

 —

 Pam has a long history in the winemaking industry (despite originally studying to become a dentist) having made wine for Adastra Winery for a number of years (still is their winemaker) as well as being a former winemaker at one of our favorite Napa Cabernet producers, Spottswoode Winery.
-Her primary focus is in the vineyards and during a recent visit her passion and unbridled enthusiasm for terroir was clearly evident.
+Her primary focus is on the vineyards and during a recent visit her passion and unbridled enthusiasm for terroir was clearly evident.

-When she entered the partnership with Crocker she immediately started working towards converting the estate vineyard to becoming organic and farming it as sustainably as possible.
+When she entered the partnership with Crocker, she immediately started working towards converting the estate vineyard to becoming organic and farming it as sustainably as possible.
 The true essence of sustainable farming is that what you take out of the land, you put back into it.
 A holistic way of thinking if you will.

 Crocker & Starr used to focus their winemaking efforts just several wines, Sauvignon Blanc, Cabernet Franc and Cabernet Sauvignon but today they produce additional wines.